sidsatya/sidsatya.github.io/index.md

 "The Role of Memory in Beliefs Formation" with Markus M. Möbius, Lukas Bolte, Tanya S. Rosenblat, and Pierre-Luc Vautrey

-"Illusion of Depth: Belief Formation and Search Dynamics Under LLM Summarization"
+"The Illusion of Depth: Belief Formation and Search Dynamics Under LLM Summarization"

 ## Contact
 You can reach me at [sidsatya.research@gmail.com](sidsatya.research@gmail.com).